Mawxy/big-dog-dynasty/METHODOLOGY.md

 **Where it breaks down.** It needs a full season of league-wide scoring to build honest baselines, which is exactly why it does not extend to the postseason — see [Playoff WAR](#playoff-war).

+**Historical WAR (2012–present)** is the same engine run on nflverse data shaped like a Sleeper dump by `scripts/nfl_history.py`: 12 synthetic teams, 14-week seasons, the league's frozen scoring, weekly σ calibrated so matched 2022–25 player-seasons ratio 1.0 against the real league (`SIGMA_COEF = 0.160`).
+Position is current-state for a whole career, with `POS_OVERRIDE` corrections — see [Franchise players](#franchise-players).
+The corpus must start at 2012: a partial rebuild splices two played rules.

 ## VoWP